Agile-Flimflam/TelemetryTaco/README.md

 ### API Endpoints

+All API endpoints are rate-limited per IP address.
+Rate limits are configurable via environment variables and vary by environment (development has higher limits for testing).

 #### `POST /api/capture`

 Capture a new telemetry event.
+Events are queued asynchronously via Celery and return immediately.

 **Request Body**: